MilaNLProc/prompting_hate_speech/README.md

 Instructions to run the code
 --------

-Please, follow the following instructions to run the code:

 #### Encoder LMs

 To use Encoder LMs, you can import the `prompting` module from `encoder_lms`: